Alexander Glazer

-Alexander Glazer (7 July 1935 – 18 July 2021) was a Polish-born American professor of the Graduate School in the Department of Molecular and Cell Biology at the University of California, Berkeley.
+Alexander Namiot Glazer (7 July 1935 – 18 July 2021) was a Polish-born American professor of the Graduate School in the Department of Molecular and Cell Biology at the University of California, Berkeley.
 He had a passion for protein chemistry and structure function relationships.
 He also had a longstanding interest in light-harvesting complexes in cyanobacteria and red algae called phycobilisomes.
 He had also spent more than 10 years working on the human genome project where he has investigated methods for DNA detection and sequencing which most notably includes the development of fluorescent reagents involved in cell labeling.
 Most recently, he had focused his studies on issues in environmental sciences.
 He died on July 18, 2021, in Orinda, California, at the age of 86.

 Early life

 Glazer was born in Lodz, Poland in 1935 and then moved to Australia where he earned his bachelor's and master's degrees from the University of Sydney in 1957 and 1958, respectively.
 His master's thesis at the University of Sydney was based on the physiochemical studies of proteins.
 At the University of Sydney, Glazer saw a lecture by Emil Smith on the proteolytic enzyme papain.
 This lecture was so inspiring for Glazer that after it, he went to the University of Utah to continue studying with Smith.
 He earned his Ph.D. from the University of Utah in 1960.